0xFAC0/arp-watch-tui/README.md

 ## Known issue
-Most users require privilege for sniffing packet on an interface, however the sudo privilege doesn't keep environment variable required by dbus the `start_arp_watch.sh` provide a temporary fix by starting the program with sudo and dbus-launch.
+Most users require privilege for sniffing packet on an interface, however the sudo privilege doesn't keep environment variable required by dbus.

+The `start_arp_watch.sh` provide a temporary fix by starting the program with sudo running dbus-launch.

 Feel free to contribute or share your ideas as the current *fix* is temporary